Back to all posts

 Where should couples working remotely stay in Mexico City?

-Couples working remotely should shortlist neighborhoods by work rhythm first: Narvarte for quieter residential routine and better 2BR value, Roma Norte for cafe density and social energy, Roma Sur for a calmer Roma-adjacent base, and Condesa if parks and walking loops matter more than maximum value.
+Couples should choose by work rhythm first.
+Narvarte is the practical default when two desks, quieter nights, errands, and 2BR value matter.
+Roma Norte is better for cafe density and social energy.
+Roma Sur gives Roma access with a calmer home rhythm.
+Condesa works when parks and walking loops matter more than maximum space.

 Is a 2BR apartment worth it for a remote-work couple in CDMX?

-A 2BR is usually worth it when both people take calls, keep different time zones, need private decompression, or plan to stay 30+ nights.
-A strong 1BR can work for one heavy caller and one flexible schedule, but two simultaneous calendars make separation valuable fast.
+A 2BR is usually worth it when both people take calls, work overlapping hours, keep different time zones, or need private recovery space.
+A strong 1BR can work for one heavy caller and one flexible schedule, but two simultaneous calendars make separation valuable quickly.

 Is Narvarte good for couples working remotely?

-What should remote-work couples ask before booking a CDMX monthly apartment?
+What should couples ask before booking a Mexico City monthly apartment?

 Related posts